elte-nlp/elte-nlp-course/lecture_source/nlp_23-contrastive.md

 \hat{c}=\arg\max_c \mathbf{v}^{\top}\mathbf{t}_c.
 $$

 The sigmoid scores need not sum to 1 across classes, and multiple classes can receive high scores.

 ## Memory efficiency and better results on small batchsize

-As the loss is calculated in independent pairs, this allows scores and gradients to be computed in small blocks without storing the whole batches matrix in memory, which results in lower memory consumption, so allows for scaling to higher batch sizes.

-As for the the results, SigLIP outperforms a CLIP-style baseline in smaller batch sized training, getting a 4.1 percentage-point improvement on zero-shot accuracy for a 1k batch size on ImageNet, which is an empirical finding, but could be explained with how to objective is defined, since SigLIPs signal doesn't depend on other competitors signals for gradients other than its pair.
+Independent loss computation allows for flexible memory management: calculating the loss in small blocks instead of keeping the whole batch in memory, as well as enabling gradient accumulation across multiple GPUs.
+Thus higher batch sizes could also be used.

+SigLIP outperforms a CLIP-style baseline in smaller batch size of ~1k training (~4.1% on zero-shot ImageNet accuracy).
+This advantage is attributed to the absence of competing gradients in the softmax scaling.
 As the batch size grows, the gap gets narrower.

+## Decomposed batch loss calculation

+![Steps to calculate the loss in smaller units from [@zhai2023sigmoidlosslanguageimage], each GPU holds a portion of the embeddings only.
+One of the modalities gets iterated (shifted) around the GPUs before aggregating gradients.](figures/siglip_factorized_batch.png){width=100% alt="Three frames of multiple text and image embeddings being paired on a grid each.
+The first frame has highlighted the diagonals of the loss matrix which corresponds to the first text embedding group being paired with the first image group, 2 with 2 and 3 with 3.
+The diagonal where the embedding indices match (for all of the sub-batch groups) is denoted as correct pairings, the rest is incorrect.
+The second frame shows the subsequent pairings as the embeddings are shifted around the GPUs, with pairs 1-2, 2-3, 3-1.
+The shadow of the previous pairings is visible as a lighter overlay.
+The last frame shows the last shift 1-3, 2-1, 3-2.
+Under the image grid is a depiction of loss accumulations for each GPU.
+Under the last frame cross device summation is written."}

 ## ImageBind